confluentinc/getting-started-guides/nodejs/README.md

 </section>

-Fill in the appropriate `bootstrap.servers` value and any additional security configuration needed inline in a `.env` file matching the client configuration.
-Refer to the `sample.env` file in this folder for an example.
+Create a `.env` file containing the appropriate configuration needed to connect to Kafka.
+Refer to the `sample.env` file [here](https://raw.githubusercontent.com/confluentinc/getting-started-guides/main/nodejs/sample.env) to see which environment variables need to be set based on how Kafka is deployed.

 ## Build Consumer